Pitasi/univrs/articles/univrs.md

 It's all good and easy to write some static-ish content.
 The most dynamic thing you can do now is to load your markdown content from a file or from a database.

 What about some real interactivity for your users though?
-I wanted that `<3` button you can see in the top-right corner of my website!
+For my website I wanted that `<3` button you can see in the top-right corner!
 (BTW, if you're enjoying this article, this could be the perfect moment to click it!
 A login is required though.)

 I'm going to start by building a skeleton of something interactive.
-Like most frameworks, here's a little counter:
+Like most frameworks do as a demo, here's a little counter:

 ```rust
 use maud::{html, Markup};